 Cold Wax Medium

-Cold wax medium is made from a mixture of beeswax, Gamsol, and sometimes resin, and is a semi-solid paste that requires no heat, unlike the medium necessary for encaustic painting.
+Cold wax medium is made from a mixture of beeswax, solvent, and resin, and is a semi-solid paste that requires no heat, unlike the medium necessary for encaustic painting.
 It can be used on its own, but we love to mix it with Earth & Mineral Pigments to add some rich color; play around with the ratios to achieve your desired transparency!
+You can make a natural version with beeswax, Eco-solve and Frankincense resin - email us for a recipe.
 More pigment will make the resulting wax more opaque, while less pigment will maintain some of the medium's translucency.
 This medium works best on a hard substrate and can be used in combination with oil paints (source).

 *Due to the beeswax in its recipe, this medium isn't suitable for vegans.